livebg/smstools/README.md

 ### Client-side code

 If you're using the gem in Rails 3.1 or newer, you can gain access to the `SmsTools.Message` class.
-It's interface is similar to the one of `SmsTools::EncodingDetection`.
+Its interface is similar to the one of `SmsTools::EncodingDetection`.
 Here is an example in
 CoffeeScript:

 ```coffeescript